mhscomp/general/lessons/ios/overview.md

 Before you continue, know that <b>This Can Only Be Done on a Mac</b>.
 If you don't have one, you're out of luck.

+To see a walkthrough of a different example than the one shown here, see <a href="walkthrough.md">this page</a>.

 <b>Next Step: <a href="terms.md">Terminology</a></b>